ved-2004/ved-2004/README.md

 - 👋 Hi, I’m @ved-2004
 - 👀 My name is Ved Chadderwala.
-I'm a pre-final in CSE at NIT Surat, Gujarat, India.
+I'm a final-year CSE student at NIT Surat, Gujarat, India.
 - 💻 I'm looking forward to contributing to software development projects.
 - 📫 You can reach out to me on my LinkedIn profile:- https://www.linkedin.com/in/ved-chadderwala-196529223/